-Compliance with this limit, combined with the potential to emit PM from all other emission units at this source, shall limit the source-wide total potential to emit of PM to less than two hundred fifty (250) tons per twelve (12) consecutive month period and shall render the requirements of 326 IAC 2-2 (Prevention of Significant Deterioration (PSD)) not applicable.
+Compliance with these limits, in conjunction with the potential to emit of the remaining emission units, limits the PM emissions from the entire source to less than 250 tons per year.
+Therefore, the requirements of 326 IAC 2-2 (Prevention of Significant Deterioration (PSD)) are not applicable.